truenas/documentation/content/TrueCommand/API/logs/search.md

 | logs | search | no | no | no | 1 |

 #### Description
-Search through the logs and return results
+Search through the logs and return results.

 ### Input Arguments
 * Required Arguments: none ({})